 So how do I let the thoughts ebb and flow in my mind without getting pulled under?

 Well with OCD, its easier to shut off the thought and not think about it at all.
-Typically you can’t just like “kind of” obsess.
+Typically you can’t just “kind of” obsess.
 The deeper you delve into the thought, the harder it is to make it back to shore.
 I think this is part of why so many people with OCD suffer with black and white misperceptions.
 We are taught to shut out these obsessions– all black.
 No!
 Don’t do it.
-You’ll reinforce the cycle of anxiety.
+You’ll reinforce the cycle of anxiety if you entertain these thoughts.

 But… all of my thoughts are in that ocean.
 Sometimes I don’t realize I’m obsessing until I’m knee deep in the water.
 Sometimes that obsession even leads me somewhere, well, good.